k1-r1ll/r_tasks/README.md

 ### Task 2.
 Correlation between all pairs of numeric variables
 **Goal:** create function ‘filtered.cor’ that takes data.frame with a free number of variables (both quantitative and any other types), calculates Pearson correlation coefficient between all pairs of numeric variables and returns coefficient with the highest module.
-# of numeric variables and returns coefficient with the highest module
 ### Task 3.
 Function for Spearman/Pearson coefficient with Shapiro-Wilk test check
 **Goal:** create function ‘smart_cor’ for Spearman/Pearson coefficient with Shapiro-Wilk test pre-check if variable distributions are normal.
 ### Task 4.
 Linear regression for a subset